 In general, ARHL is caused by changes in the inner ear as we age, but genetics, noise exposure, certain medications, smoking, and chronic diseases such as cardiovascular disease, diabetes, and kidney disease, can contribute to the development and progression of ARHL.

 Untreated ARHL has been linked to cognitive and emotional disorders, including dementia, self-imposed isolation and depression.
-Untreated ARHL can damage your physical, emotional, and social health, and seriously strain your relationships with others.
+Untreated ARHL can damage your physical, emotional, and social health, and strain your relationships with others.

-The figure (right) is from a research study by Dr. Li-Korotky … “Age-Related Degeneration of the Organ of Corti in Two Genotypes of Mice.”
+The figure (below) is from a research study by Dr. Li-Korotky … “Age-Related Degeneration of the Organ of Corti in Two Genotypes of Mice.”
 This study used a mouse model to gain insights into human hair cell degeneration due to aging.
 The left half of the figure shows banks of healthy hair cells lining the Cochlea.
 The right half of the figure shows hair cell damage.

 This particular research examined hair cell degeneration in mice with different gene structures, leading to different hearing loss results as the mice aged.
 A scanning electron microscope reveals hair cell damage (hair cells bent over and damaged) due to aging.

 Untreated hearing loss can lead to cognitive degeneration and emotional disorders such as dementia, self imposed social isolation and depression, according to a recent study from the National Institute of Aging.
 The risk for these disorders increases with increasing levels of hearing loss; for every 10 decibels of hearing loss, the probability of developing severe cognitive deficits increases by 20 percent.